Cigara: Classification

+Rejected affinities

-While Cigara was initially grouped with other eocrinoid genera, the 1967 Treatise on Invertebrate Paleontology deemed these associations "unacceptable" and placed it in the section for unclassified eocrinoids.
+While Cigara has previously been proposed as synonymous with Dendrocystites (a solute), or with Acanthocystites (a gogiid eocrinoid), the 1967 Treatise on Invertebrate Paleontology deemed these associations "unacceptable" and placed it in the section for unclassified eocrinoids.

+Possible connection to Stylophora

 In his 1973 classification that established Blastozoa (including Eocrinoidea) as a subphylum, James Sprinkle noted that epispires appear in other classes of early echinoderms, including Stylophora.
 He further noted that the only structures similar to the X-shaped lattice appear in stylophorans, and that Cigara could be a "very early and perhaps abberrant" stylophoran.

 Based on this, Sprinkle predicted that when complete specimens are found, they will not have the biserial brachioles characteristic of blastozoans.
 However, while he advocated removing Cigara from Eocrinoidea, Sprinkle did not assign it to Stylophora.
 He considered that Cigara might warrant being placed in its own class, but that there was not enough clear information to formally erect such a class.

+More recent research has suggested that the stylophoran aulacophore is most parsimoniously interpreted as a modified brachiole, as the water vascular system is not accompanied by the a somatocoelar derivative as it is in crinoid arms.
+Additionally, while most brachioles have biserial ossicles, in several species they are monoserial as they are in stylophorans.
+Therefore Cigara having stylophoran affinites would not remove it from the blastozoa.

 Later taxonomies have continued to include Cigara in Eocrinoidea, albeit tentatively.